-Laboratory Exam
+Laboratory Exam/Final

-There is one laboratory exam for this course worth 70 points.
-The laboratory exam will be given during your regularly assigned laboratory sessions at the end of the quarter.
+There is one lab exam for this course worth 75 points.
+The laboratory exams will be given during your regularly assigned laboratory sessions toward the end of the quarter.
 No early, late or make-up lab exams will be given and all lab exam scores will count toward your overall course grade.

-Tentative Laboratory and Exam Schedule
+Tentative Laboratory, Lecture, and Exam Schedule